philippoo66/optolink-splitter/README.md

 #### Disclaimer
 _This software is **not affiliated with, endorsed by, or associated with Viessmann** in any way.
-The terms Vitoconnect, Optolink, Vitocal and ViCare etc refer to Viessmann products and technologies.
+The terms Vitoconnect, Optolink, Vitocal, ViCare, etc. refer to Viessmann products and technologies.
 All product and brand names mentioned belong to their respective owners._ <br>
 _**Use this software at your own risk.**_

 ## :white_check_mark: Key Benefits